Why You Should Adopt a “Less Adoptable” Cat

-In 2009, Petfinder started “Adopt a Less-Adoptable Pet” week, an event held the third week of September every year to celebrate those animals who are often considered harder to adopt out.
+“Adopt a Less-Adoptable Pet” week is a holiday held the third week of September every year to celebrate those animals who are often considered harder to adopt out.
 Raising awareness about the unique joys and rewards of these so-called “less adoptable” animals is important not just for individuals who may be debating whether to welcome one into their home, but also for shelters and rescues that sometimes don’t give these animals as much of a chance as others because they don’t believe people want to adopt them.
-This is a misconception that Kristen Hassen, the Director of American Pets Alive! and Human Animal Support Services, says she and her organizations have been fighting against for years.
+This is a misconception that Kristen Hassen, director of American Pets Alive! and Human Animal Support Services, says she and her organizations have been fighting against for years.

 It’s Adopt a Less-Adoptable Pet Week!
 Here’s why you shouldn’t rule out senior dogs, special-needs pups, bully breeds, or tripods.

 Kitten, please!
 I adopted a couple of seniors because cats, like wine, only get better with age.

 Why adopting two kittens may be easier (and better for them) than adopting one.

 It’s a big decision, so check these boxes before you sign on the dotted line.

 For starters: no, they’re not all traumatized and yes, you can find purebred puppy.

 Age isn’t always just a number.